 He’s also fascinated by the more than 150 species of mammals, birds, reptiles and moths still found on the property, despite it being almost completely cleared during the 1960s and 70s.

-Bush Heritage ecologist Angela Sanders started working with Eddy and Donna just after they bought Chingarrup and says it’s one of the most important properties in the Gondwana Link project, a plan to restore a 1000 km swathe of remnant bushland from WA’s South West to the edge of the Nullarbor Plain.
+Bush Heritage ecologist Angela Sanders started working with Eddy and Donna just after they bought Chingarrup and has said it was one of the most important properties in the Gondwana Link project, a plan to restore a 1000km swathe of remnant bushland from WA’s South West to the edge of the Nullarbor Plain.

-“It’s connected to large areas of Crown land and links up really well with a lot of large bush areas, including our other Bush Heritage reserves, Chereninup Creek and Monjebup,” says Angela.
+“It’s connected to large areas of Crown land and links up really well with a lot of large bush areas, including our other Bush Heritage reserves, Chereninup Creek and Monjebup,” said Angela.

 “It also contains four very important conservation targets for the area: yate woodland; proteaceous-rich heath; black-gloved wallabies and an important creekline.”

-Angela has helped Eddy and Donna set up species monitoring sites and visits once a year to carry out bird and plant surveys.
+Angela has helped Eddy and Donna set up species monitoring sites and Bush Heritage staff visit to carry out bird and plant surveys.

 This partnership benefits all involved.
 Eddy and Donna receive expert help managing their land, which is in a high priority area for Bush Heritage.

-Angela says watching the bush come back to life under Eddy and Donna’s guardianship gives her great hope for the future.
+Angela said watching the bush come back to life under Eddy and Donna’s guardianship gave her great hope for the future.